 Football is one of the most inclusive sports.
 As well as traditional men's, women's, boys' and girls' clubs, there are mixed teams too.
 Football teams now regularly form around a common cause or disability, opening access to all who want to play.

-Legal structure - which is better, registering as a CASC or a charity?
+Choose a legal structure - a CASC or a charity?

 A CASC (Community Amateur Sports Club) is registered with HMRC and subject to fewer regulations and trading restrictions, but also comes with fewer financial benefits.